India's golden boy

 Birth of a man who starred in two World Cups for India before he turned 23.
 Virat Kohli captained the Under-19 side to the title in Malaysia in 2008, and in 2011 stood alongside Tendulkar and Co in Mumbai, having scored a crucial 35 in the final and a century in the opening game of the real thing.
-When Kohli made his senior debut, he was better known for his brash manner, but mentored by players like Anil Kumble and Rahul Dravid in his Bangalore IPL franchise, he soon turned into a mature and reliable middle-order batsman.
-In his first three years of ODI cricket, Kohli scored seven hundreds, four of them in chases.
+In his first seven years of ODI cricket, Kohli scored 23 hundreds, ten of them in chases.
 He was picked in the Test side in June 2011.
 By the time Dravid and VVS Laxman had retired in 2012, India had one young batsman fit to replace them in the middle order.
 Kohli impressed everyone when he scored his maiden hundred in Adelaide, India's only century of the 2011-12 series.
-He then reeled off five ODI hundreds in eight innings, including an 86-ball unbeaten 133 to win the CB Series, a streak he nearly matched again in 2013 with seven fifties (four of them hundreds) in ten innings.
-Kohli, named vice-captain in 2012, hit a purple patch in Tests as well following his maiden hundred, making three centuries and averaging 52.6.
+At the same venue in 2014, in his first Test as captain, Kohli made twin hundreds in a loss.
+He became the full-time Test captain towards the end of that series when MS Dhoni retired and went on to win his first full series 2-1, in Sri Lanka, seven months later - India's first series win in the country in 22 years.

 Of Englishmen who have played ten Test innings or more, only Herbert Sutcliffe (60.73) averages more than Eddie Paynter (59.23), who was born today.
 But Paynter, a left-hander, didn't make his Test debut until he was 29, and only played 20 matches in all.
 Seven of those were against Australia, and in Ashes Tests, Paynter averaged a mighty 84 - a figure no other Englishman approaches.
 He hammered two double-centuries, 216 against Australia at Trent Bridge in 1938, and 243 v South Africa in Durban the following winter.
 But Paynter's finest hour came in Brisbane in 1932-33, when he defied tonsillitis and the doctors to make 83 (batting at No. 8) before hitting the Ashes-winning six in the second innings.
 Paynter was a perennial success for Lancashire, and scored 322 for them against Sussex in 1937.
 He died in Yorkshire in 1979.